1xINTERNET/Drupal8-backend-training/steps.md

 ### 3 Using Drupal services

-We will use Star Wars API to show movies on our landingpage.
+We will use Movie API to show movies on our landingpage.

 Observations:
  - The Drupal global service (dependen injection)